 The Department has one of the largest concentrations of political scientists conducting research on International Relations (IR) in the country.
 Our research expertise covers traditional subjects of inter-state politics such as foreign policy, security, international institutions, international political economy and global governance, as well as newer thematic concerns such as the international politics of migration, ethics, humanitarian intervention and food.
 Our research spans all of the principal theoretical approaches found in the field of IR and draws on several methodological traditions within the social sciences more generally.
 Our research concerns also mesh with those of other fields, especially comparative politics, political theory and public policy and administration.

-Members: Peter Andree, Chris Brown, Piotr Dutkiewicz, Aaron Ettinger, Martin Geiger, Randall Germain, Hans-Martin Jaeger, Laura Macdonald, James Milner, Jeremy Paltiel, Fiona Robinson, Cristina Rojas, Jeff Sahadeo, Brian Schmidt, Elinor Sloan, Mira Sucharov, William Walters
+Members: Peter Andree, Piotr Dutkiewicz, Aaron Ettinger, Martin Geiger, Randall Germain, Hans-Martin Jaeger, Laura Macdonald, James Milner, Isaac Odoom, Fiona Robinson, Jeff Sahadeo, Brian Schmidt, Elinor Sloan, Mira Sucharov, William Walters

 Research and teaching in the field of Political Theory is grounded in the history of political philosophy and its major paradigms including classical, modern and historicist.
 Themes include reason and revelation; justice, legitimacy and the common good; character, civic virtue and liberal education; global technology and radical modernity; the encounter between Western and non-Western theory and practice.
 Schools of thought examined include the Enlightenment, German Idealism, critical theory, phenomenology, post-modernism, feminist political theory.
 The thematic consideration of political theory is pre-eminently guided by the study of the primary texts.